pantheon-systems/documentation/source/content/guides/decoupled/wp-nextjs-frontend-starters/02-create.md

 ---
 title: WordPress + Next.js Frontend Starter for Front-End Sites
-subtitle: Create a new project
+subtitle: Create a New Project
-description: Learn how to create a new project with WordPress + Next.js frontend starter.
+description: Learn how to create a new project with WordPress + Next.js Front-End Site starter.
 tags: [webops, workflow, decoupled]
 contributors: [backlineint, cobypear, hckia, whitneymeredith]
 layout: guide